A New Journey

 NEXT MINI-REUNION

 We would like to extend an invitation to all who want to join us in another weekend of fun, food, music, drinks, dancing, karaoke, swimming, etc. (Veron, you can bring your Korean DVD's so we can all start getting hooked to watching them), to our humble home in Abingdon, MD on the 2nd or 3rd weekend of August whichever suits your busy schedules(whether you're in-state or out of state).
-From the wonderful experience this weekend, I believe that we can add these weekend gatherings to the 'list of healthy living' in addition to (3xweek) as the company, fun and enjoyment that we all share (not to mention the FOOD, forget the 'DIETS' during these times) can be our de-stressor to
+From the wonderful experience this weekend, I believe that we can add these weekend gatherings to the 'list of healthy living' in addition to (3xweek) as the company, fun and enjoyment that we all share (not to mention the FOOD, forget the 'DIETS' during these times) can be our de-stressor to break the routine of a whole week of work whether it be at a job or home.

 Since it's still a few months away, we can request to be off that weekend or coordinate our busy schedules.